 If managed properly, a Google Adwords Campaign can generate significant new leads for your law firm.
 Many attorneys outsource their Google Adwords campaigns to agencies who, supposedly, are setting up, monitoring, and managing those campaigns to ensure success.
 However, because Google Adwords is such a mystery to most attorneys, many lawyers simply have no clue as to whether their digital marketing agency is running the Adwords campaign the right way.
 Not to worry!
-In this article, I’ll will explain two key things you can easily check to see whether your marketing agency is doing a poor job of managing your law firm’s Adwords campaign.
+In this article, I will explain two key things you can easily check to see whether your marketing agency is doing a poor job of managing your law firm’s Adwords campaign.
 First, let’s look at the goals of most law firm Adwords campaigns so that we can understand why many of these campaigns fail due to poor management.

 Typical Goals of a Law Firm Google Adwords Campaign

-If you’re running a Google Adwords campaign, you want searchers to take three specific actions, two of which occur online and one of which takes place on your end: (1) click on your Ad to be taken to your law firm website; (2) take a desired action when they reach your site such as filling out a contact form or calling your office; and (3) convert into a new client.
+If you’re running a Google Adwords campaign, you want searchers to take three specific actions, two of which occur online and one of which takes place on your end: (1) click on your Ad to be taken to your law firm website; (2) take the desired action when they reach your site such as filling out a contact form or calling your office; and (3) convert into a new client.
 The first two actions sound simple, right?
 If a searcher clicks on your ad, then surely they will take the second action (contacting you) when they hit your website, right?
 Well, things are not as simple as that.
 In fact, here are two mistakes I repeatedly see being made with Adwords campaigns for lawyers:

 1st Common Mistake With Google Adwords for Law Firms – Irrelevant Ads